Universidad Autónoma Agraria Antonio Narro

 The Antonio Narro Agrarian Autonomous University or Universidad Autónoma Agraria Antonio Narro in Spanish (UAAAN) is a public university in Mexico dedicated to the Agricultural, Silvicultural, Animal Production, food and Environmental Sciences.
 It is located 6 km south of Saltillo, in the Mexican state of Coahuila.
-The Antonio Narro Agrarian Autonomous University is one of the most important agricultural college of America Latina and the "Narro" have national and international recognition in the agricultural and animal industry and the high academic level.
+The Antonio Narro Agrarian Autonomous University is one of the most important agricultural colleges of Latin America, and the "Narro" has national and international recognition in the agricultural and animal industry and the high academic level.
 There is also a campus in Torreón, Coahuila.
 It is also called "Universidad Antonio Narro" for short, or simply, "La Narro".
-In 2008 the UAAAN has an enrollment of about 4,500 students in both campuses, all in agriculture and related sciences.
+In 2008 the UAAAN had an enrollment of about 4,500 students in both campuses, all in agriculture and related sciences.

 History

 The Antonio Narro Agrarian Autonomous University (UAAAN) was founded on March 4, 1923, after the philanthropist Antonio Narro Rodríguez donated his Buenavista Estate for a public agricultural university, which became the "Regional School of Agriculture Antonio Narro".
-The main objective of this university consisted on preparing young people in a professional discipline of agricultural work in the field.
+The main objective of this university consisted of preparing young people in a professional discipline of agricultural work in the field.
 Two months before dying on September 24, 1912, Antonio Narro Rodriguez had bequeathed a substantial part of its personal fortune: his property in Buenavista and $22,000 Mexican pesos, the value of six urban properties in the city of Saltillo, for constituting a school of agriculture.

 Over the years, the university college changed its name several times.
 In 1938, it became the Superior School of Agriculture (Escuela Superior de Agricultura); by 1957, then became a founding institution of the University of Coahuila.
 In 1975, it became Antonio Narro Agrarian Autonomous University by a decree of the Coahuila state congress.
-Finally, in 2006, UAAAN was recognized as a Federal University, through a decree approved by the House of Representatives, the Senators Chamber and published in the federal registry by the President of Mexico, April 26, 2006.
+Finally, in 2006, UAAAN was recognized as a Federal University, through a decree approved by the Chamber of Deputies and the Senate and published in the federal register by the President of Mexico, April 26, 2006.

 In the 1990s, the university built and signed on a radio station, XESAL-AM 1220.